tbnobody/OpenDTU-docs/docs/firmware/compile_webapp.md

 ## General information

 The WebApp works completly independent from the C/C++ firmware.
-When compiling the Firmware the pre-compiled WebApp will be embedded into the `.bin` file.
+When compiling the firmware, the pre-compiled WebApp will be embedded into the firmware `.bin` file.
 The communication between the frontend and the ESP is just done using the Web API.

-If you've changed some of the WebApp files you have to recompile the WebApp.
+If you've changed the WebApp, you have to (re-)compile the WebApp before building the firmware.

 There is also a dev server which hosts the frontend at your local computer and allows a easy development.
 It will forward all the requests to the backend automatically to your ESP.
 That means you can develop the webinterface without flashing the ESP (if the WebAPI stays the same).

 ## Install prerequisits